Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Remove the spring.
 Pull by hand.

-Take a thousand precautions when handling the spring because it is compressed by the compressor but it only wants to relax.
+Take great care when handling the spring as it is compressed by the coil spring compressor but is just waiting to relax.

-Take a thousand precautions when handling the spring because it is compressed by the compressor but it only wants to relax.
+Take great care when handling the spring as it is compressed by the coil spring compressor but is just waiting to relax.

 Spring on front Twingo 2 strut